Camilodez/Camilodez/README.md

 - **Looking for Collaboration:** Keen on backend development and connecting with C++ wizards.
 Let's innovate together!
 - **Fun Fact:** Ultimate Frisbee aficionado and a social butterfly.
 I believe in the power of teamwork both on the field and in tech.

-## 💼 Professional Path

-With a background in [your background], I've honed my skills in [skills or fields], aiming to contribute to projects that push technological boundaries and enhance user experiences.

 ## 🛠️ Skills and Tools